 If you have received monetary instruments from outside Australia, you must submit a report within five business days of receipt.

 You will face penalties, including prison and/or a fine, for not declaring monetary instruments in Australian and foreign currency if the combined value is AUD10,000 or more when you enter or leave Australia.

 The penalties for failing to declare a CBM are 12 penalty units for an individual, and 60 penalty units for a body corporate.

 Find out more about penalties and enforcement.

 Exemptions from CBM reporting

-A CBM–PC report does not have to be made by:
+A CBM–MI report does not have to be made by:

-- commercial airlines where the physical currency is in the possession of passengers
+- commercial passenger carrier where the monetary instruments are in the possession of passengers

 The content on this website is general and is not legal advice.
 Before you make a decision or take a particular action based on the content on this website, you should check its accuracy, completeness, currency and relevance for your purposes.
 You may wish to seek independent professional advice.